 All grants and programmes available to postdoctoral biomedical and health researchers who hold a non-clinical degree, researchers from other science disciplines (e.g. natural and physical sciences) and those doing research on medical humanities and health related social sciences.

-- Springboard - for researchers within three years of appointment to their first group leader position.
+- Springboard - for researchers within five years of appointment to their first group leader position.
 This scheme provides flexible funds towards research costs and enrolment to a career development programme.

 - Springboard – Health of the Public 2040 offers flexible funds over two years and a bespoke package of career support to researchers within three years of appointment to their first independent position.